 - San Francisco Bay Area (North Bay): North Bay Chowdown Yahoo Group

-- Los Angeles Area: SoCal Association of Radical Foodies Yahoo Group
+- Austin: SoCal Association of Radical Foodies Yahoo Group

 - Vancouver: Vancouver Ning Group